 Accounting Schools in Iowa

 This overview of accounting schools in Iowa will equip you with detailed information on the possibilities for higher education in accounting in the state, as well as information on careers for Iowa accounting graduates.
 There are many colleges and universities in Iowa that offer quality programs in accounting, from first-year to post-graduate study.
-Online and distance education programs provide further opportunities for those interested in pursuing the study of accounting; some students find that degrees such as the Bachelor of Arts in Accounting offered by Ashford University offer more flexible alternatives than traditional on-campus programs.
+Online and distance education programs provide further opportunities for those interested in pursuing the study of accounting; some students find that online accounting programs offer more flexible alternatives than traditional on-campus programs.